 A reclassification which does not result in a change in the salary grade of a position is a title change.
 Upon approval of a title change, the salary of the reclassified employee shall remain the same.
-A reclassification that results in movement to a higher pay grade shall be processed in the same manner as a promotion.
-A reclassification that results in movement to a lower pay grade shall be processed in the same manner as a demotion, although such reclassification shall not be considered a "demotion" with respect to the Civil Service Act.
+Except for employees in time limited-positions, a reclassification that results in movement to a higher pay grade shall be processed in the same manner as a promotion.
+Except for employees in time-limited positions, a reclassification that results in movement to a lower pay grade shall be processed in the same manner as a demotion, although such reclassification shall not be considered a "demotion" with respect to the Civil Service Act.